 Make things as flexible for the users as possible and you are all in gains.
 Now, there is no need to pressurize the users to burden their brains and remember another set of login particulars as they are also open to the option of easy login through external accounts such as Facebook, Google or LinkedIn.
 However, there will be a set of audience who will not find this option preferable, but understand that the sole purpose of external account login is to give them the ease of logging in with an account they are pretty used to all the time.

 5. Allow Long Passwords

-Nowadays, we are always asked to select the passwords that are secure.
+Nowadays, we are always asked to select passwords that are secure.
 The rule of thumb is to use long passwords with more special characters in it.
 Through password remembering plugins, the average length of password fields have increased by a great extent and with time will get longer even to numbers like 64, 128 or even 256.
 Following this trend, days are not far when eight-character passwords will completely vanish.
 Yes, the acceptance towards long passwords has started happening, but it will take time to fully get there.
-Make sure to test long passwords so as to not face any problem with the match of text field to that of relative database.
+Make sure to test long passwords so as to not face any problem with the match of the text field to that of the relative database.